Blockstream/satellite/doc/antenna-pointing.md

 The process will be easier with a laptop that can be watched while moving the antenna.
 If you cannot watch the computer, you’ll need two people: one to move the antenna and one to monitor the computer.

-To start, make sure that your receiver is running.
-Depending on your type of receiver, this step involves one of the following commands:
+To start, make sure your receiver is running.
+Depending on your receiver type, this step involves one of the following CLI commands:

 - For the TBS 5927 or 5520SE USB receivers: `blocksat-cli usb launch`.